Nooriejbk/Yr0WardrobeApp/README.md

 clothes and to help save time when planning what to wear for the day.

-This is my first version of the application and I hope to continue working on it throughout the summer.
-The original idea I had for the application was a lot more complex than the one i made and have submitted for this coursework.
+This is my first version of the application and I hope to continue working on it at some point.
+The original idea I had for the application was a lot more complex than the one I made and have submitted for this coursework.

 Features of this version include: